safurrier/python-collab-template/README.md

 - 👷 CI/CD with GitHub Actions

 ## Python Version
-This template defaults to Python 3.12, but you can use any version supported by uv.
+This template requires Python 3.9 or higher and defaults to Python 3.12.
 To use a different version:

 ```bash
 # List available Python versions